 San Diego by 2030!

-Let’s make San Diego County the first Gender Equity Model of Success by 2025
+Let’s make San Diego County the first Gender Equity model of progress by 2025

 McKinsey reports it will take 100 years for women to reach equal representation just in leadership.
 Yet workplace gender equity can increase San Diego’s productivity by $23 billion in 10 years.

 STEP ONE: Establish benchmarks and metrics for San Diego

 Using statistical research, surveys, and interviews, we will examine key beliefs and behaviors in companies and employees across for-profit industries and personal backgrounds.